The Cellar Door: Later tenants

 When the Cellar Door ceased operating, a comedy club was announced as the next tenant.
 However, mayor Marion Barry learned that Mafia money was involved, and decided not to grant a liquor license.
 A few years later, Cafe Seynabou, a restaurant featuring the cuisine of Senegal, opened at the site, but it closed within 24 months.
 It stayed vacant for quite some time after that.
 It eventually hosted the Philadelphia Cheesesteak Factory until May 2009, then Capriotti's Sandwich Shop in 2014.

 In 2017, Starbucks announced plans to take over the vacant 2,600-square-foot space.
 Alec Berkman, BISNOW national contributor reported on July 17, 2017 that before its summer break, in June, the Georgetown-Burleith Advisory Neighborhood Commission approved design plans for a Starbucks store.
 The commission was initially opposed to Starbucks’ signage.
 However, its opposition was reversed when Starbucks corporate gave a commitment to honor the Cellar Door by exhibiting photos of the many entertainment acts that appeared at the venue over its years of operation at the historic location.

+Starbucks permanently closed the historic Georgetown Cellar Door site on September 27th, 2025.
+The abrupt shutdown was part of a nation-wide restructuring and corporate downsizing that impacted multiple metropolitan Washington, D.C. area stores.
+The Georgetown store employees and managers were given two days’ notice that they would no longer work at the location.
+Some were offered an opportunity to transfer to another Starbucks location while others were offered severance pay and laid off immediately.